O0633 Youth Fire setting Prevention and Intervention Level I

 The Fire and Rescue Training Division Trains North Carolina emergency services personnel in fire and rescue practices, Provides upgrade training to fire and rescue instructors and Hosts specialized training schools.

 Research and Program Development

 The Research and Program Development Division facilitates curriculum/training development and related audio/visual materials, through programs like Pocket Tools Training, for Fire/Rescue and Injury Prevention programs.
-In addition, this section designs and develops informational and educational materials for publication and distribution to the public like the Fire and Rescue Journal, an on-line publication designed to help keep the fire and rescue community informed.
+In addition, this section designs and develops informational and educational materials for publication and distribution to the public.

 Fire/Rescue Grants and Relief Funds